keptn/keptn.github.io/content/docs/0.10.x/manage/service/index.md

 keptn create service SERVICENAME --project=PROJECTNAME
 ```

-## Onboard a service
+**Requirements for the Helm Chart to deploy**

-For describing the deployable Kubernetes resources of a service that gets onboarded, [Helm charts](https://Helm.sh/) are used with the following requirements:
+After creating a service, you need to provide a Helm Chart for the service to deploy it.
+For Keptn, the [Helm Chart](https://Helm.sh/) has the following requirements:

 1. The Helm chart _has_ to contain exactly one [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 In this deployment, the properties `spec.selector.matchLabels.app` and `spec.template.metadata.labels.app` have to be set.